This feature is included in all plans.

 Validation checks the validity of the data that has been entered, making sure that it has been entered in the format that you have specified.

-Add custom validation to validate the form fields Text - Area, Text - Single Line and Number (which already only allows numbers).
+Add custom validation to validate the form fields Text - Area, Text - Single Line, and Number (which already only allows numbers).

 Now an extra option called Validation will appear under each of the text fields.
 Click on the drop-down menu to select the type of validation you want.

-You can choose to validate the field by specifying an exact number of characters, for example in a zip code, a minimum or maximum number of characters, maybe for an employee ID number or Phone number (US).
+You can choose to validate the field by specifying an exact number of characters, for example in a zip code, a minimum or a maximum number of characters, maybe for an employee ID number or Phone number (US).

 If you choose that you want to specify an exact number of characters, or minimum or maximum amount, a box will appear where you can enter the number of characters required.